orkhanahmadov/orkhanahmadov.github.io/_posts/2020-08-10-logging-executed-database-queries-in-laravel.md

 \DB::enableQueryLog();
 ```

-Every database call after this like will be logged and stored in memory.
+Every database call after this line will be logged and stored in memory.
 To get list of logged queries, use:

 ```php
 \DB::getQueryLog();